Breast cancer is the most common cancer among women in Ethiopia (31.5 percent of newly developed cancers in women in 2012).

 Speaker at a reception for Pink Ribbon Red Ribbon partners at Yirgalem Health Centre, a PRRR-supported health facility in Yirgalem town in the Southern Nations, Nationalities and Peoples’ Region, Ethiopia

-In 2014, Pink Ribbon Red Ribbon began supporting the Government of Ethiopia in its establishment of a comprehensive cancer-control program.
-With help from Pink Ribbon Red Ribbon and our partner the Mathiwos Wondu Ye-Ethiopia Cancer Society (MWECS), First Lady Mrs. Roman Tesfaye launched the first National Cancer-Control Plan (NCCP) in October 2015.
+In 2014, Pink Ribbon Red Ribbon began supporting the Government of Ethiopia in its establishment of a comprehensive cancer-control program, which includes breast cancer.
+With support from Pink Ribbon Red Ribbon and partner the Mathiwos Wondu Ye-Ethiopia Cancer Society (MWECS), First Lady Mrs. Roman Tesfaye launched the first National Cancer-Control Plan (NCCP) in October 2015.

 The plan envisioned establishing five new comprehensive cancer-treatment centers in the country, alleviating the burden on the only existing center, Tikur Ambessa (Black Lion) Hospital, in Addis Ababa.
 The Government has committed US$ 12 million for these new centers, at university teaching hospitals in the Regions of Mek’ele, Gondar, Jima, Hawassa and Haromaya; the International Atomic Energy Agency has supported this effort via Pink Ribbon Red Ribbon.

-The Government of Ethiopia has received support from Gavi, the Vaccine Alliance, to fund a demonstration program of vaccination against the human papillomavirus (HPV) in the Regions of Oromia (Gomma Woreda in Jimma Zone) and Tigray (Ahiferom District), targeting 14,434 girls in 2015 and 2016.
+In 2015,the Government of Ethiopia received support from Gavi, the Vaccine Alliance, to fund a demonstration program of vaccination against the human papillomavirus (HPV) in the Regions of Oromia (Gomma Woreda in Jimma Zone) and Tigray (Ahiferom District), targeting 14,434 girls in 2015 and 2016.
 The first dose of the first round began in December 2015, and the second dose was provided in June 2016.

 - Health staff trained in Loop Electrosurgical Excision Procedure (LEEP): 9